joemoose/dungeoneers.d20/docs/appendix-h.md

 You can alter the world through sheer force of will and your body’s consumption.
 Reality is yours to command.

-#### Essence
+#### Anima

-Your sorcerous power requires you to expend at least one attribute point of STR, DEX, WIL, or LUCK as essence to fuel your powers.
-The more of your body you sacrifice, the greater the essence consumed and the greater the magnitude of the power unleashed.
+Your sorcerous power requires you to expend at least one attribute point of STR, DEX, WIL, or LUCK as anima to fuel your powers.
+The more of your body you sacrifice, the greater the anima consumed and the greater the magnitude of the power unleashed.

 Attribute scores lost for invoking your powers are healed as usual—STR, DEX, and WIL from long rests, LUCK from critical success rolls, and so on.
-A critical damage check is unnecessary when losing an attribute score for essence.
+A critical damage check is unnecessary when losing an attribute score for anima.

 #### Invoking Powers

-**To invoke a sorcerous power**, take two actions, sacrifice at least one point of an attribute score for essence, and make a WIL check.
+**To invoke a sorcerous power**, take two actions, sacrifice at least one point of an attribute score for anima, and make a WIL check.

 - If the check succeeds, the power manifests as you intended.
 - The power does not materialize on a failure; you must then make a **corruption check** to avoid the resulting sorcerous backlash within you.